ChrisWhealy/hieroglyphy/docs/strings.md

 How does this fact help us here?

-From the list of the natural numbers shown earlier, we can see that the encoded representation of integer `9` is 44 characters long, and this total will only grow larger as we attempt to represent larger numbers.
+From the list of natural numbers shown earlier, we can see that the encoded representation of integer `9` is 44 characters long, and this total will only grow larger as we attempt to represent larger numbers.

 Using this naïve scheme of repeatedly adding one, the number `17` would be represented as the sum of seventeen `true`s &mdash; that's 84 characters (without any whitespace):